Interview with Babak Fatholahi

-Well, when I come up with a new idea, I will attempt to record it first, deliberate it for a few days, then examine it and once the final decision has been made I choose the proportional model, and then I begin the photo shoot.
-In fact, it is a multi-day process.
+Well, when I come up with a new idea, I will attempt to record it first, deliberate it for a few days, then examine it, and once the final decision has been made I choose the proportional model, and then I begin the photoshoot.
+It is a multi-day process.

 ZH: As a self-taught photographer if you want to give some advice to aspiring Photographers, what would you tell them?